Venkat-Rajgopal/venkat-rajgopal.github.io/src/data/blog/fast-svd.md

        [ 0.   ,  0.   ,  0.   ,  0.   ,  0.   ]])
 ```

 **User to concept** matrix.

-Matix $U$ we see that the first four users belong to more of SciFy concepy.
+Matrix $U$ we see that the first four users belong to more of SciFy concept.

 ```python
 array([[-0.14, -0.02, -0.01,  0.56, -0.38],
        [-0.41, -0.07, -0.03,  0.21,  0.76],